pucciorenzo/softengTesting/TestReport.md

 # Tests

-   <in the table below list the test cases defined For each test report the object tested, the test level (API, integration, unit) and the technique used to define the test case  (BB/ eq partitioning, BB/ boundary, WB/ statement coverage, etc)>   <split the table if needed>
+In the table below we list all the test cases, divided as in test files, and stating the name, the object tested, the test level and the technique used to define the test case

 | Test case name                                                                                                                                                                                                                                                                           | Object(s) tested                 | Test level  | Technique used         |